 Currently, this location is still untouched to some adventurists and or mountaineers perhaps.

 This is a #throwback post which imparted on our Negros Oriental escapade exactly three years ago, as of writing, in Sitio Cantalina, Barangay Silab, Amlan, Negros Oriental, Philippines.

 I regret at this moment for the inadequate details of this post.
-However, by looking on the image practically, somehow I supposed it’s not only me whose sharing a so called three-year-old legacy of an event.
+However, by looking on the image practically, somehow I supposed it’s not only me whose sharing a so called legacy of unexpected excursion.

 The first image above is a location full of surprises, unfamiliar route, off the beaten path – in a far away remote land of Negros Oriental.
 That scenario you can actually perceive further beyond your imagination and even at our reach that time.

 Gaze that person is my estranged husband standing at halt since we were not familiar of the water two to three steps from that post.
 The water beyond is kind of deep and the only way to go through a small passage or a cave is to cross along a shallow water.
 Considering we are not familiar and even no locals accompanied us in the place, so none of us dares to bypass the uncertain trail.

 My apology for the pictures herein are not in good quality.

 As far as to contrast of my recollection that time, I remembered there’s a strange cave further out there which remains a question and mystery to me.
 I am also uncertain of the real or correct name of this particular river, could this be the Pasalan River?
 As what my mother told me however she is unsure. 🙂